 This card was released with patchy to no driver support; You could plug it in and it would simply not be installed by the supplied "Liveware" CD - if you got a CD at all, the OEM cards were usually devoid of any documentation or driver.
 No problem, you'd just go online, grab the driver, install it, job's good.
-It had no official name.
-This one carries a retailer's sticker on the back saying "creative 1024 live oem" in hideous Comic Sans MS. Initially the CT4830 was the OEM version of the card, but then it entered retail as the Value OEM variant then again as the 1024 OEM variant and as the Value Digital OEM even though the digital output was completely propeitary.
-It was often a lottery working out exactly what card you had since the name alone would't do it and Creative seldom refer to their part numbers (CT4830 in this case).
+It had no official name, so you couldn't even search Creative's website for it.
+This one carries a retailer's sticker on the back saying "creative 1024 live oem" in hideous Comic Sans MS. Initially the CT4830 was the OEM version of the card, but then it entered retail as the Value OEM variant then again as the 1024 OEM variant and as the Value Digital OEM even though the digital output was completely proprietary.
+It was often a lottery working out exactly what card you had since the name alone would't do it and Creative seldom refered to its part numbers (CT4830 in this case).

-The specs were fairly typical for the day, hardware mixing (131 hardware channels, 3 permanently unavailable, 128 user/system available), four output channels (2 front, 2 rear), and hardware sample rate conversion.
+The specs were fairly typical for the day, hardware mixing (128 channel), four output channels (2 front, 2 rear), and hardware sample rate conversion.
 The best part about the EMU10K1 is its ability to be reprogrammed, the DSP is programmable in software.
 The EMU10K1, however, is not all rainbows and flowers.
 Its sample rate is locked at 48kHz and must resample everything to 48kHz before output or processing, this causes quite a bit of distortion.
 Poor frequency response plagued the SB Live! throughout its production and on every model.
 This manifested as linear distortion which somehow was worse on digital outputs, even at the fixed 48kHz.
-The codec employed is Creative's own (at least branded Creative, it may well be an AKM or AD).
+The codec employed is Creative's own (at least branded Creative, it may well be an AKM, Sigmatel or Analog Devices).
 There is no power amplifier on the board, this was after the ability to directly drive speakers was no longer valued.

 To make matters worse, the EMU10K1 DSP had a flawed PCI interface and Creative couldn't quite manage to write a stable driver for it.
 In the words of a VIA chipset engineer on their official support forums: